-Instagram recently unveiled the Follow Hashtags feature – a new way for Instagram users to discover your brand and another reason for brands to wield hashtags with more thoughtfulness.
+Take note of the Follow Hashtags feature – a way for Instagram users to discover your brand and another reason for brands to wield hashtags with more thoughtfulness.

 You, as a brand can even follow hashtags, to stay connected with interests, hobbies and communities you care about.
 How about following a competitor hashtag so that your feed always keeps you updated on whats happening with them.

 Stories Lives & Highlights

-Now Instagram has introduced a fantastic Stories Highlights feature, which allows you to combine multiple Instagram stories into long-term content your audience can discover at their convenience.
+Instagram’s Stories Highlights feature allows you to combine multiple Instagram stories into long-term content your audience can discover at their convenience.
 These highlights (circled below) are a great way to showcase different aspects of your business.